ntl-studio/treasurehunters-server/README.md

 ### How to Install and Run the Project

+Make sure that you have installed .NET 6.0.

 Go to the folder `NtlStudio.TreasureHunters.Server/NtlStudio.TreasureHunters.WebServer` and run the project by the following command:

 ```bash